English

 Major-Specific Info

 The Department of English encourages its students to complete some portion of their undergraduate study through Berkeley Study Abroad (BSA).
-English majors can deepen their understanding of British, American, and post-colonial English literature by study in a foreign university and at the same time add an international dimension to their undergraduate education.
+English majors can deepen their understanding of British, American, and post-colonial English literature by studying abroad at a foreign university, thereby adding an international dimension to their undergraduate education.
 With careful planning students may spend as much as a year of study in a foreign university with no loss of time in completing their degrees.

 Freshmen: It’s best to begin planning as early as possible for study abroad.
 If you want to begin or continue the study of a foreign language through the short-term language and culture programs, you can apply in your freshman year to go abroad as a sophomore.

 Sophomores & Juniors: You can also apply sophomore year to do a language and culture program in your junior year.
-But if you want to complete a few major courses abroad, you should apply in fall of your sophomore year to do your junior year abroad (see below, “Where can I study abroad?”).
 Also, students who have completed their lower-division language studies may elect to expand their knowledge of that language through classes in a foreign language university during their junior or senior year.

 Seniors: If you want to go abroad in your senior year, you should complete all your major requirements or plan to take courses meeting your remaining requirements while abroad.
+It is better to go abroad for only the Fall term of senior year in case there are remaining major requirements left to complete in the Spring.
 It is possible to graduate while abroad, but close consultation with an advisor is essential.

 If you want to complete a substantial part of your English major abroad, you have a wide variety of options.